 The midwit take is “self-acceptance is complacency — you should always be striving to improve.”

 The better take is that self-acceptance and growth are not opposites.
 You cannot change what you will not first acknowledge.
 The parts of yourself you reject are the parts that stay frozen.
-Only what is accepted can move — which is why self-acceptance is not the end of growth but the prerequisite for it.
+Only what is accepted can move.
+This is why honesty-as-alignment has to begin inside: a life cannot align around material the self keeps rejecting.

 Main Payoff

 The most liberating thing about the reframe is that it removes the impossible task.
 You do not have to generate self-acceptance from scratch.
-You only have to find and release the places where you are actively rejecting yourself.
-The acceptance was never missing.
-The rejection was added on top of it.
+You only have to stop maintaining the places where you are actively rejecting yourself.

 References: